ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 **Follows** (Step 1)

 - `Follow` - the model that is used to identify a relationship between a User and another they are following (_see **Follows!**_)
-  - `from` - the ID of the User following another
+  - `follower` - the ID of the User following another
-  - `to` - the ID of the User being followed
+  - `following` - the ID of the User being followed

 **Tweets** (Step 3)